Walter Kasper: On Jesus Christ

 In his book The God of Jesus Christ, Kasper concluded that what Jesus effected was to give suffering "eternal import, the import of love."
 Kasper points out that Gregory of Nyssa and Augustine of Hippo, working out of the New Testament, speak of a God who can freely choose to feel compassion, which implies suffering.
 Kasper adds that: "It is Origen who gave us the clearest statement.
 In Origen's words: 'First God suffered, then he came down.
 What was the suffering he accepted for us?
 The suffering of love.'
 Origen adds that it is not just the Son but also the Father who suffers so.
 This is made possible by God's freedom in love."

-Cardinal Kasper's book Jesus The Christ (1974) treats Christology in three manners: a contemporary approach, a historical approach and a factual approach.
+Kasper's book Jesus the Christ (1974) treats Christology in three manners: a contemporary approach, a historical approach and a factual approach.
 After these three approaches have been exhausted, the Christological themes of resurrection, mystery, and priesthood are treated.
 Ecclesiology is seen as part of Christology in this book because the Church is oriented towards Christ in his person, since Christ did not only say things, but he also did things.